emprax/Xtender/README.md

 ### Specific UseCases

-A possible usecase for this algorithm would be something like a school-system or an health-insurance system.
+A possible use-case for this algorithm would be something like a school-system or an health-insurance system.

 - The school-system could for example house many new registered schools which signed an alignment with your school-administration application.
 Now consider that a lot of different schools have a lot of different layouts in, i.e., their learning paths and subject ordering to name a few instances.
-At that point it would be quite obvious to use the composite pattern to map all the different possible components to define a dynamically constructible school-layout modelling system so that every school registration can be established to the heart-desire of the school itself.
+At that point it would be quite obvious to use the composite pattern to map all the different possible components to define a varying constructible school-layout modelling system so that every school registration can be established to the heart-desire of the school itself.

   Now it would be quite difficult to apply rules directly on the composite structure, so the visitor pattern would be an obvious choice to achieve accessibility.
-Now with multiple schools being attached at different times and school that are already registered having differentiating demands in their structures could be problematic to maintain with a simple visitor as a lot of changes have to be applied while this could also bring a lot of new problems.
+Now with multiple schools being attached at different times and schools that are already registered having differentiating demands in their structures could be problematic to maintain with a simple visitor.
+That has to do with a lot of changes that have to be applied, while this could also bring a lot of new problems.
 So a nice solution would be to use the Xtender library to solve those problems as well.

 - The health-insurance system would take quite a similar approach as the school-system.
-Now instead of school-layouts this would be the something like the layout of different policies or customizable declarations/contracts in regards to treatments for patients to be fine-grained.
+Now instead of school-layouts this would be the something like the layout of different policies or customizable declarations/contracts in regards to treatments for patients that can be more fine-grained and flexible.
 Consider for moment that those structures would be quite extensive as multiple hundreds of different combinations are possible.
 So again to apply rules, operations, validations or whatever to the structure, it would be quite useful to apply the Xtender library for this specific use-case.